-Socrates Sculpture Park and NYC Parks have announced plans to build The Cubes, a new 2,640 square-foot, two-story building that will become a permanent home for the Park, designed by the innovative architecture firm LOT-EK.
+Socrates Sculpture Park and NYC Parks have plans to build The Cubes, a new 2,640 square-foot, two-story building that will become a permanent home for the Park, designed by the innovative architecture firm LOT-EK.
 The building’s origin, materials, and design invokes Socrates Sculpture Park’s founding principles, which stresses reclamation, adaptable re-use, and the neighborhood’s industrial roots.

-Located at the main entrance at Vernon Boulevard, the new building will anchor the park’s administration on-site, create new opportunities for year-round programming, and significantly improve the level and quality of visitor services within the park.
+Located at the main entrance at Vernon Boulevard, the new building will anchor the Park’s administration on-site, create new opportunities for year-round programming, and significantly improve the level and quality of visitor services within the Park.
 The completed building will include:

-– 480 square-foot shaded deck area for outdoor classes and programming.
+• 480 square-foot shaded deck area for outdoor classes and programming.

-The Cubes was originally commissioned by The Whitney Museum of American Art, then a 720 square foot structure, which comprised six shipping containers and housed the museum’s education programs.
+The Cubes was originally commissioned by The Whitney Museum of American Art as a 720 square foot structure comprised of six shipping containers that housed the museum’s education programs.
 When the Whitney was planning to vacate the Breuer building on Madison Avenue for its new home on Gansevoort Street, the Museum offered the structure as a donation to Socrates Sculpture Park.

 This extraordinary opportunity led to an expansion plan to adapt the containers and fulfill the Park’s strategic and programmatic goals, including the creation of its first indoor space.
-Socrates Sculpture Park has historically and currently utilizes shipping containers for adapted reuse throughout the park, as equipment and material storage units for open air artist studios and education areas.
+Socrates Sculpture Park has historically and currently utilizes shipping containers for adapted reuse throughout the Park, as equipment and material storage units for open air artist studios and education areas.

 LOT-EK’s architectural concept has expanded and evolved the original design of the Whitney commission by adding twelve additional shipping containers for a total of eighteen, stacked on two levels to form a singular structure.
-Diagonal, continuous bands of glass along the sides and roof of the structure provide natural light and transparency, offering building visitors a view of the landscape and skyline outside, and park visitors a view of activities inside.
+Diagonal, continuous bands of glass along the sides and roof of the structure provide natural light and transparency, offering building visitors a view of the landscape and skyline outside, and Park visitors a view of activities inside.
 These chevron windows offer floor-to-ceiling views of the park while reserving ample wall space within the building for indoor exhibitions; moreover, the striking V-shapes mirror the structure of the steel artist shed located nearby.